brandur/sorg/content/passages-drafts/001-portland.md

 lost.
 It's not that they're gone, but more that they don't come up in conversation, and unwittingly vanish as they become a story that's never told.
-Even those that do get transferred are eventually sacrified to our rickety memories.
-Artifacts like photos remain of course, but most of us are hopelessly bad at perodicaly sifting through the thousands of photos that we've accumulated throughout our lives.
+Even those that do get transferred are eventually sacrificed to our rickety memories.
+Artifacts like photos remain of course, but most of us are hopelessly bad at periodically sifting through the thousands of photos that we've accumulated throughout our lives.

 For Christmas a few years ago, my grandmother gave me one of the best gifts that I've ever received.
 She presented my